LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 Even though the parameter **S** doesn't have a specify type annotation, typeScript used the type of the forEach function, along with the inferred type of the array, to determine the type **S** will have.

-This process is called contextual typing because the context that the function occured within informs what type it should have.
+This process is called contextual typing because the context that the function occurred within informs what type it should have.

 ### Object types